grinnell-cs/csc151-images/_labs/mental-models-of-computation.md

 a.
 Introduce yourself to your partner.

 b.
-Grab a piece of paper from the back of of the room.
+Grab a piece of paper from the back of the room.
 If you don't have your own pen, feel free to grab a pen, too.

 c.
-One partner should log in to the computer and start DrRacket.
+One partner should log in to the computer and start Scamper along with these instructions.

-d.
-Update the CSC151 library using the following steps.

-* Go to `File` → `Package Manager...` in the menu.
-* Enter the following URL into the "Package Source" textbox: <https://github.com/grinnell-cs/csc151.git#main>
-* If you see "Install", click that button.
-* If you see "Update", click that button.
-* Wait for the package to install or update.
-You can tell that it's done when the "Close" button becomes available.
-* Click the "Close" button.

 ## Exercises